SAP-archive/xsk/modules/basis/basis-auditlog/src/main/java/com/sap/xsk/auditlog/client/README.md

 * the request url `https://<host_uaa_url>/oauth/token?grant_type=client_credentials`
 * the pair `clientid` and `clientsecret` as `Basic` authentication parameters

-The response is in `JSON` format, which includes the property `access_token`, whose value represents the token value.
+The response is in `JSON` format, which includes the property `access_token`, whose value represents the token value, which we are going to include in the requests to the `Audit Log` service.

 ### `Audit Log Service` service - Write API